• Skip to primary navigation

 Nope!
 I kind of enjoy the flecked aesthetic if you keep them, but you are welcome to remove them if you prefer.
 To do so, toast your hazelnuts in the oven until lightly golden and fragrant, then pour into a clean tea towel.
 Rub the towel over the nuts and remove as many skins as possible.

-As always, I love seeing your creations and hearing from you!
-If you try making this Pear Tart with Hazelnut Frangipane, please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, and Pinterest - and for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try the recipe for this Pear Tart with Hazelnut Frangipane, please leave a ๐ŸŒŸ review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! ๐Ÿ“ง

 Pear Tart with Hazelnut Frangipane